ryuichiueda/slides_marp/advanced_vision/lesson9e.md

 ### ACT Implementation (Details of the Transformer Encoder Input)

 - Camera image
     - RGB image of $480\times640$ pixels from four directions
-- 300 images per image are processed using ResNet, resulting in a $512$-dimensional embedding vector
+        - 512-dimensional 300 vectors per image are processed using ResNet
              - Total of $1200$ vectors
 - 14 joint angles
     - Combined into a single $512$-dimensional vector
 - Style variable $\boldsymbol{z}$
     - This is also a single $512$-dimensional vector

-<center>So far, 1202 $512$-dimensional vectors have been input</center>
+<center>So far, 512-dimensional 1202 vectors have been input</center>

 ---